Matlih/NU-Traditional-Uniform-Detection/README.md

 ### 3. Training Metrics
 *This model was trained in a cloud GPU environment (Google Colab, NVIDIA T4).*
 #### **Proprietary Data Engineering:** The dataset utilized for this pipeline was entirely custom-built.
-* All training and validation imagery was physically acquired, curated, and manually annotated in-house to ensure high-fidelity localization of the traditional uniform.
+* All training and validation imagery was physically acquired, curated, and manually annotated using [Anaconda](https://www.anaconda.com/) to ensure high-fidelity localization of the traditional uniform.
 Due to PII (Personally Identifiable Information) constraints regarding student identities, raw validation batches are not published.
 #### Automated MLOps metrics: